bluegreen-labs/snotelr/cran-comments.md

 Dear CRAN team,

 This is an update of the {snotelr} package (version 1.5.1).
 This package calculates and visualizes 'SNOTEL' snow data and seasonality.
-This update implements the correct conversion of snow depth values to metric, which escaped me during the last release - apologies.
+This update implements the correct conversion of snow depth values to metric, which escaped me during the last release as I've been over-extended - apologies.

 No further changes were made to the package so the update does not affect previous code coverage and testing metrics (which remained the same).